FH-Cloud-Computing/website/docs/index.md

 - Software developer and DevOps engineer background (10+ years experience)
 - Web Focused Career
 - Currently works as a Developer Advocate at A1 Telekom / A1 Digital / Exoscale

----

-## About the Lecture

-- Cloud Computing
-- Learning approach: Remote learning
-    - Educational materials in writing.
-    - Videos and slide decks are available for the lecture part
-    - Videos of all demos are available.
-    - Source code is available on GitHub for all demos.
-    - Homework preparation tasks / learning diary, project work.
-    - Online consultation for participants once a week.
-- 4 ECTS, roughly 112 hours of study (5-7 hours of study per week recommended)
-- Grading is described on the [grading page](grading/index.md).